CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab24.md

 1. Then select **Create** to provision the resource.

-1. Wait for deployment to complete, and select **Go to resource group** to go to the resource group.
+1. Wait for deployment to complete, and select **Go to resource** to go to the resource group.

    ![](../Images/ai24l5.png)